Closed Circuits for Distributed Generation

 The generation schemes through the 7200 law are for sale of energy and can be located in any area of the country, but energy can only be acquired by ICE and its companies (CNFL).
 A toll rate is currently being defined for cases where the producer connects to the distribution network of a company other than the one that sells the energy.
 In this type of connection scheme, it is likely that energy should also pay transmission tolls.

 13 What is simple net measurement?

 This method allows energy not consumed monthly to be deposited in the distribution network, to be used during an annual cycle, in the form of deferred consumption.

-14 What is the difference between simple netting and full netting?
+14 What is the difference between simple netting and complete netting?

-Simple netting only proceeds for self-consumption without surplus sales at the end of the year, which is why it is not considered a public service, the interconnection scheme is relatively simple.
-In the complete net there is sale of surpluses at the end of the year and it is considered a public service, for which it requires an energy sale concession, a scheme that has a complex process and is governed by the 7200 law, it must be initiated by participating in the processes of ICE eligibility, earn it and sign the sales contract with ICE.
+Simple netting only proceeds for self-consumption without the sale of surplus at the end of the year, so it is not considered a public service, the interconnection scheme is relatively simple.
+In the complete netting, there is a surplus sale at the end of the year and it is considered a public service for which it requires the concession of energy sales, a scheme that has a complex process and is governed by the 7200 law, it must be started by participating in the processes of ICE eligibility, earn it and sign the sales contract with ICE.

 15 What are the conditions so that it can not be neat?

 If after installing the measurement equipment, any modification was made to the property (fences, walls or other infrastructure), CNFL will grant 20 business days, in order to execute on behalf of the PRODUCER-CONSUMER, the relevant changes for the Relocation of the measuring equipment.
 The energy injected into the network during this period will not be recognized.